ahmedsaad123456/SSIS_DataIntegration/README.md

 	8- "Update City_Email in CustomerSCD4" : update "City" and "Email" in "CustomerSCD4" Using the lookupID

-	9- "Update To_Date in CustomerHistory" : update "To_Date" to "Update_Date" using lookupID and "To_Date" = "9999-12-30"
+	9- "Update To_Date in CustomerHistory" : update "To_Date" to "DATEADD(DAY,-1,Update_Date)" using lookupID and "To_Date" = "9999-12-30"

 	10-"CustomerHistory Destination" : insert the updated data in the "CustomerHistory" table